JustinCBates/openproject-docker-compose/docs/README.md

 **New to the project?** Start here:
 1. `project/PROJECT_OVERVIEW.md` - Understand what this system does
-2. `architecture/ARCHITECTURE.md` - Learn how it works
+2. `project/CONTROL_FLOW_INTEGRATION.md` - Learn how workflows are orchestrated
+3. `architecture/ARCHITECTURE.md` - Deep dive into technical architecture
-3. `guides/SUBMODULES_GUIDE.md` - Set up your development environment
+4. `guides/SUBMODULES_GUIDE.md` - Set up your development environment
-4. `migration/PYTHON_REBUILD.md` - See current development status
+5. `migration/PYTHON_REBUILD.md` - See current development status

 The documentation is organized to support both high-level understanding and deep technical implementation details.
+For control-flow engine specifics, see `external/control-flow/docs/DOCUMENTATION_INDEX.md`.